aibor/virtrun/README.md

 In Standalone mode, the first given binary is required to be able to act as a system init binary.
 The only essential required functions are to communicate the exit code on stdout and shutdown the system.

+A simple init can be built using `sysinit.Run` which is a wrapper for those essential tasks.

-For go test binaries this can be done by using `virtrun.Tests` in a custom `TestMain` function.
+For go test binaries this can be done by using `sysinit.RunTests` in a custom `TestMain` function.
 It is is a wrapper for `testing.M.Run`.
 Before running the tests some special system file systems are mounted and handles communicating the return code.

-So, in a test package, define your custom TestMain function and call `virtrun.Tests`.
+So, in a test package, define your custom TestMain function and call `sysinit.RunTests`.
 You may keep this in a separate test file and use build constraints in order to have an easy way of separating such test from normal go tests that can run on the same system: